What to Expect From Your Newborn Session

 Once baby is here, we’ll confirm your session date and I will send over a pre-session prep guide to help prepare you and baby for a successful session, all the way down to some styling advice for parent shots.
 Newborn sessions are typically done between 5-12 days after birth.
 They are held at my in-home studio only Monday-Friday at 9:30AM.
 For boys, if you plan on circumcising, please schedule your session prior to the procedure – or at least 5 days after.

 The actual session totally depends on baby and what they’re willing to do.
 Some babies are wide awake when you get to the studio, and that’s okay – don’t freak out.
 Sometimes I’ll let them just be awake for a little while and then we’ll go from there.
 My sessions are typically split in half; half naked shots and half swaddled shots.
 However, if your baby hates being naked, I wouldn’t have high hopes of having a large portion in your gallery of naked shots; same if they’re awake.
 We’ll do awake shots and then swaddle and continue from there.
 If they fall into a good sleep, we’ll try to get some naked shots along the way.
 I don’t guarantee any poses during a newborn session because it’s completely dependent on how baby cooperates.

-If you’re ready to set up your newborn session with us – feel free to take a look at our package list and contact us!
+If you’re a client and ready to set up your session with us – feel free to take a look at our package list and contact us!

-If you’re searching for a photographer within the Phoenix area, please contact me to schedule your session today.
-All newborn sessions take place in my private commercial studio located in North Phoenix (85027).
+If you’re searching for a Newborn Photographer in Arizona, please contact me to schedule your session today.
+All newborn sessions take place at my commercial studio located in North Phoenix (85027).
 I have a variety of props, all of which are available to use in your session.